bjerkvik/dat255-deep-learning-pathology/README.md

 2. Upload a histopathology image (96x96 pixels) using the file picker.
 3. The app will display the prediction for the presence of tumor tissue in the image.

+Due to compatibility issues, the original model trained on Windows did not work on Hugging Face.
+I then retrained the model on WSL and used resnet34 instead of resnet26d.

 ## Results and Achievements

 Our deep learning model achieved an accuracy of [0.97]